 Nanotechnology utilizes nanoparticle (NP) encapsulation to enhance the bioavailability of cancer drugs.
 Startups use active and passive nano-delivery strategies involving small cytotoxic molecules and biological drugs such as MABs.
 Medicated nanoparticles like lipid NPs (LNPs) also function as gene vectors for cell and gene therapies.
 Innovations in materials science, bionanotechnology, and drug discovery lead to safer cancer therapies.
 Further, startups develop nanosensors, molecular nanomachines, and nanobots to actively search for cancer cells in the body and ensure complete cancer remission.

 Libera Bio facilitates MAB Discovery

 Spanish startup Libera Bio develops new anti-cancer compounds that deliver antibodies to previously undruggable targets in aggressive cancers.
-The startup’s patented MPN Technology engages polymeric NPs to encapsulate intracellular biologics, particularly MABs and small molecules.
-MPN-anti-KRAS is the startup’s mAB program to target mutant KRAS genes that are associated with poor prognosis and resistant cancers.
-It provides superior biodistribution and improves generics while providing oncologists with effective drugs for anti-renin-angiotensin system (RAS) therapies.
+The startup’s patented MPN Technology engages polymeric NPs to encapsulate intracellular biologics, particularly mAb and small molecules.
+MPN-anti-KRAS is the startup’s mAb program to target mutant KRAS genes that are associated with poor prognosis and resistant cancers.
+It provides superior biodistribution and improves generics while providing oncologists with drugs for effective therapies.